bc-discord/bc-discord.github.io/pages/balisong/maintenance/maintenance.md

 When the stop pins lie in the blade, that is a <ins>tang pin</ins> system.
 This system outperforms zen pins on longevity (on a single charge) when the pins match the HRC of the handles; soft-on-soft interaction wears down the least material compared to hard-on-hard interaction.
 Two variants exist for tang pins:

 - Pressed: When the pins are <ins>pressed</ins> into the blade.
 You must have pins and an arbor press.
-Typically, you will pay the manufacturer to replace them.
+Typically, you will pay the maker to replace them.
 - Screwed: The least desired variant, when the tang pins are <ins>screwed</ins> in place.
 [Threadlocking]({% link pages/balisong/maintenance/threadlocker.md %}) is required.
+You must buy these from the maker.

 ### Pinless
 When the handles and blade are designed to contact on the blade tang without pins, it is called a <ins>pinless</ins> system.
-There is no intermediate-part maintenance, but be wary as the blade contacting the handles will wear them down if the materials do not match HRC.
-You must replace either the handles or blade.
+There is typically no intermediate-part maintenance, but be wary as the blade contacting the handles will wear them down by the mismatch of HRC.
+You must replace either the handles or blade when the blade and handles start to slap.

 There are some pinless designs that replace the contact point on the handles with a replacable part.
-By construction, it is still pinless as the part is not a pin, but it detracts from the hardware-less essence of a pinless design, as an intermediate part exists now, a proprietary part even harder to service/replace than a simple metal pin.
+By construction, it is still pinless as the part is not a pin, but it detracts from the hardware-less essence of a pinless design, as an intermediate part exists now, a proprietary part even harder to replace than a simple metal pin.

 <div class="image-row squares">
-  {% include image_caption.html url="fioreknives_pinless_open.jpg" description="Example of a replacable pinless system by [Fiore Knives](https://www.instagram.com/fioreknives/p/CW6Mom-sdQI/?img_index=2)." %}
+  {% include image_caption.html url="fioreknives_pinless_open.jpg" description="Example of a pinless system on titanium damascus handles with a titanium replacable part by [Fiore Knives](https://www.instagram.com/fioreknives/p/CW6Mom-sdQI/?img_index=2)." %}
   {% include image_caption.html url="fioreknives_pinless_closed.jpg" description="Of the other side." %}
 </div>